usecannon/cannon/README.md

 # Cannon

 This is the monorepo for Cannon.
-If you’re just interested in using the project, [visit the website](https://usecannon.com).
+If you're just interested in using the project, [visit the website](https://usecannon.com).

 **⚠️ Cannon is under active development.
 While the interface and functionality are generally stable, use the tool with caution when conducting high-risk deployments.**